-We are looking for an experienced, enthusiastic and proactive press officer to help raise the profile of World Horse Welfare, the leading international horse charity.
+We are looking for an experienced, enthusiastic and proactive Senior Media Officer to help raise the profile of World Horse Welfare.
 This post may offer opportunities for career advancement for the right candidate.

 Reporting to the Director of Communications and Public Affairs, the role requires that you have journalistic experience or training along with excellent writing and interpersonal skills.
 You will have a good nose for a story, be able to write copy to tight deadlines and use your creativity to spot opportunities to promote the charity.
-The successful applicant will be a self-starter with an understanding of print, broadcast and online media.
-Horse knowledge and contacts within the national and/or equine press are desirable but not essential.
+As the daily line manager of the Social & Digital Media Officer, the successful applicant will have line management/supervisory experience and equine knowledge.
+You will be a self-starter with an understanding of print, broadcast and online media.
+Contacts within the national and/or equine press are desirable but not essential.

 This is a truly fantastic opportunity to make a mark in your career and a real difference to horses worldwide.